Be On Guard for Financial Abuse

 If you or a loved one is nearing the point of retirement or end-of-life decisions, it’s important that you protect yourself and your assets.
 The most frightening aspect of elder fraud is that it’s not only perpetrated by complete strangers.
 In many cases, it is someone that the victims trust, such as caregivers, or unscrupulous relatives.

 This is why we highly recommend that you plan ahead and protect yourself and your loved ones by making important estate planning and end-of-life decisions sooner rather than later.
 Consulting an experienced elder care lawyer who can advocate on your behalf and give you honest advice can help you navigate these difficult decisions.

 One important decision is who will have power of attorney if something happens to you.
 If your mental or physical condition deteriorates to the point that you can no longer make decisions about healthcare and finances, it’s crucial to have someone you trust to step in on your behalf.
 Don’t wait until it’s too late.

-If you or a loved one has important end-of-life decisions to make, the dedicated attorneys at the Law Offices of Kreisher & Gregorowicz can help.
+If you or a loved one has important end-of-life decisions to make, the dedicated attorneys at Kreisher Marshall & Associates, LLC can help.
 Our experienced team of Pennsylvania life care planning attorneys is committed to protecting families and their finances.
 Call one of our friendly representatives at (570) 784-5211 today to schedule a free consultation.